 Good traditions stand will stand the test of time, and since the Cantonese tradition of yum cha, which simply means ‘drink tea’ has supposedly been around for over 1000 years, we think that makes it a good one.
 So ditch the smashed avo on toast in pursuit of dim sum from one the banquet halls of Manhattan’s Chinatown, from Jing Fong to be exact.
 To anyone who’s not familiar with this weekend family tradition, the whole process can seem a little chaotic, and probably somewhat confusing.
 Yes, you’ll quite possibly be seated by a hostess who’s clutching a walkie talkie next to a family you’ve never laid eyes on before, and you may not have a clue what most of the dishes are, but such is life if you want to indulge in authentic dim sum.

-Jing Fong is a classic Cantonese restaurant where bamboo baskets of dim sum are served by waitresses from a cart, so sit back, sip your tea and forgo the menu, instead waiting for the food to come to you.
-The iconic dim sum dishes you’ll want to try are pork siu ma, juicy open topped dumplings stuffed to the brim with ground pork and mushrooms; ngau cheung, barbecued beef folded in between delicate layers of rice noodles and topped with a sweet and sticky soy sauce; and if you're feeling adventurous, try the braised chicken feet which are smothered in a garlicky sauce.
+Jing Fong is a classic Cantonese restaurant where bamboo baskets of dim sum are served by waitresses from a cart, so sit back, sip your tea and forgo the menu, instead of waiting for the food to come to you.
+The iconic dim sum dishes you’ll want to try our pork siu ma, juicy open-topped dumplings stuffed to the brim with ground pork and mushrooms; ngau cheung, barbecued beef folded in between delicate layers of rice noodles and topped with a sweet and sticky soy sauce; and if you're feeling adventurous, try the braised chicken feet which are smothered in a garlicky sauce.

 Embark on a unique experience with Hello, curious traveler!